aurbina83/KataENV/README.md

 # KataENV
-Environment for Katas using ES6 and Mocha Chai
+Environment for Katas using ES6 and Mocha Chaizzzz

 ### Automation
 Open .bash_profile in your editor